Manage My Desktop

 Tip

-If you have two monitors, it may be useful to spread across both, either by clicking the “Restore Down” button at the top right of the pane if necessary and then dragging the main application window larger, or by floating panes such as Drawings and then dragging the floating panes onto the second monitor.
+If you use two monitors, you may wish to extend the application across both.
+You can do this by clicking the “Restore Down” button at the top right of the pane and then dragging the main application window larger, or by floating panes such as Drawings and then dragging the floating panes onto the second monitor.

 In IC-Inspection, the following three desktop layouts are pre-delivered: